 Especially if you are looking to get funding in order to start your business from a bank or investor, but also if you want to have some achievable targets in place for your business, you will need to include financial projections into your business plan.

 Besides all of these tips, it is a good idea to seek professional advice when forecasting, especially if it is in order to gain investment or funding.
-At FW Accounting, we know how to build financial projections with as much accuracy as possible and know the questions you need to answer.
+At QAccounting, we know how to build financial projections with as much accuracy as possible and know the questions you need to answer.
 Your bank or investor will also view your forecasting as having more credibility if the preparation has been assisted by financial professionals (that’s us).
 Contact us today for more information.

 The article helps self-employed sole traders and partnerships to understand how basis period reform will impact their business in the 2023/24 transitional tax year, and what steps need to be taken to ensure they do not lose any brought forward tax reliefs and remain compliant!

 The article outlines the typical tax payment dates and methods of estimating the values of tax payable for each type of tax, including VAT, PAYE, NIC, CIS, Corporation Tax, and Dividend and Personal Taxes.